Upgrade To a New Release

 participants.participant.ledger-api.max-contract-cache-weight

-SQL Batching Parameter: The expert mode sql batching parameter has been moved.
-Generally, we recommend to not change this parameter unless advised by support.
+SQL Batching Parameter: The expert mode SQL batching parameter has been moved.
+Generally, we recommend not changing this parameter unless advised by support.

 canton.participants.participant.parameters.stores.max-items-in-sql-clause # version 2.7